 - Adds support to your stitches

 - Hides the threads at the back if you are a bit messy!

 - Gives you an easy way to start off and finish your thread

-We all have our favourite things – mine are dogs and rabbits – so I absolutely love stitching these and am always excited to see the end result.
+We all have our favourite things – I am always drawn to nature with plenty of flowers and animals to inspire – I absolutely love stitching these and am always excited to see the end result.

 Take a look at the hand embroidery patterns in my shop for some inspiration to get you stitching… StitchDoodles Shop